Xamarians/Xamarians.Geolocator/README.md

 # Xamarians.Geolocator
-Cross platform library to get current location and to continuesly listen to location
+Cross platform library to get current location and to continously listening to location

-First install package from nuget using following command -
+First install package from nuget using the following command -
 ## Install-Package Xamarians.GPS -Version 1.0.2

-You can integrate locator in you Xamarin Form application using following code:
+You can integrate locator in you Xamarin Form application using the following code:

  Shared Code -